-We have two homilies by Father Hanly for 6th Sunday in Ordinary Time, Year B. We have a recording and transcript for each homily.
+We have two beautiful homilies by Father Hanly for 6th Sunday in Ordinary Time, Year B: “Alienation” and “The Leper.”

 And so it came to be that a leper became symbolic of a deep isolation, a kind of a hopeless situation and an alienation from all the people around you.

 In the First Reading, we hear that in Biblical times Moses said to the people that if someone has contracted leprosy they should be put off to the side and not be allowed to go into the temple.
 They were not only unclean physically, they were unclean religiously.
 And then, after they were cured, they were supposed to go first to the temple and thank God for the cure.

 This seems a bit heartless.
 But on another level, it was Moses and the leaders saying we must protect the people, because an epidemic of leprosy could destroy everyone.
 Very harsh days.

 But Mark has got other things to say about leprosy.
 And that’s why this story is so attractive.

 Remember we said about Mark: he always has three special ideas whenever he tells a story.
 They’re like questions.

 The first one is: “Who is this man?”
 He does this in every story, meaning who really is Jesus?